 Researchers looking for video copies of films can search Lamont Library’s circulating collection in HOLLIS Classic.
 Additionally, the Film Study Library, located on the fourth floor of Sever Hall, has a large, non-circulating collection of videos, including many rare titles.
-The library houses viewing facilities.
-Its catalog can be accessed at the FSL or inquiries can be directed to Heidi Bliss, Film Study Coordinator, via e-mail.
+The library also houses viewing facilities.
+Its catalog can be accessed at the FSL or inquiries can be directed to Heidi Bliss, Film Study Coordinator.

-Film prints are made accessible by appointment only and in close consultation with HFA staff.
+Film prints are made accessible by appointment only and in close consultation with Film Conservation staff.
 Although films do not circulate for individual use, students, filmmakers, artists, and researchers are encouraged to use the collections on-site.
-If their condition allows, prints from the HFA collection may be viewed on a flatbed viewer at the HFA’s Conservation Center.
+If their condition allows, prints from the HFA collection may be viewed on a flatbed viewer at the Film Conservation Center in Central Square.

 Viewings take place on site only, during the hours of Monday through Friday, 10 a.m. to 5 p.m.
 The fee for the monitored use of the flatbed viewer is $25 per hour for non-Harvard scholars, $15 per hour for non-Harvard students.
 Payment is due at the end of the session.
 We accept cash and checks.

-Researchers interested in setting up a viewing appointment should contact Bob Sennett via e-mail.
+Researchers interested in setting up a viewing appointment should contact Bob Sennett.
 In your e-mail, please include:

 A complete list of HFA print titles must be submitted to Heidi Bliss, the Film Study Coordinator, at least four weeks in advance of the start of each semester so HFA staff has time to inspect the requested titles to determine if they can be projected for class.
 The Film Conservator will inform the Film Study Coordinator as soon as possible of any issues regarding the quality or availability of an HFA film print.

-Please contact Mark Johnson, HFA Print Trafficker, via e-mail for details about using HFA prints.
+Please email Mark Johnson, HFA Print Trafficker, for details about using HFA prints.

 35mm film must be projected by an HFA-approved projectionist in either the CCVA lecture hall or the North West labs.
 Use of a number of rare archival 16mm film prints is restricted to the Carpenter Center Lecture Hall.
 In-classroom 16mm film projection is sometimes available at the discretion of the Film Conservator.